ptomulik/testmd/rst/README.rst

 *MpCCI Coupling Environment* is the standard for simulation code coupling.
 It provides an application independent interface for the coupling of different simulation codes.
 Direct communication between coupled codes is implemented by providing **adapters** for commercial codes.
-They use existing APIs of the simulation tools.
-List of supported tools may be found in the `manual <http://www.mpcci.de/fileadmin/mpcci/download/MpCCI-4.3.0/doc/pdf/MpCCIdoc.pdf>`_ (see Release Notes).
+The adapters use existing APIs of the simulation tools.
+The list of supported tools may be found in the `manual <http://www.mpcci.de/fileadmin/mpcci/download/MpCCI-4.3.0/doc/pdf/MpCCIdoc.pdf>`_ (see Release Notes, 5.2).

+Components:

+- Code Adapter,
+- GUI (to define coupling setup and to start simulation),
+- Coupling Server (environment handling, communication between codes, **neighborhood computation** and **interpolation**),